★★★☆☆ Moderate / Phoenix Area:

 Click here to download a trail map.
 The Rock Springs Spur Trail starts at the Black Canyon City Trailhead.

-Directions: From I-17 (about 27 miles north of Phoenix) take exit 242 west, to Black Canyon City.
-Turn right / north onto Old Black Canyon Highway and drive 0.6 miles to South Warner Road.
+Directions: From I-17 (about 27 miles north of Phoenix) take exit 242 west / left, to Black Canyon City.
+Just after crossing over the highway, turn right / north onto Old Black Canyon Highway and drive 0.6 miles to South Warner Road.
 Turn left onto South Warner Road and continue approximately 0.5 miles to the Black Canyon City Trailhead parking lot on the right side of the road.